blossom16/Treehouse-Project-6/README.md

 Node.js & Express

 Portfolio website to showcase Treehouse projects.
-The site will contain a modern landing page, an about page, and a series of project pages.
+The site contains a modern landing page, an about page, and a series of project pages.